nicknailers69/hackintosh/hackintosh-i5-9500kf-z390-pro-gigabyte/README.md

-# OPENCORE 0.5.7 KEXT DRIVERS AND SSDT PATCHES GIGABYTE z390 PRO + I5-9600KF (no iGPU version)
+# OPENCORE 0.5.7 (OSX Catalina tested up to 10.15.5 beta2 19F62F) KEXT DRIVERS AND SSDT PATCHES GIGABYTE z390 PRO + I5-9600KF (no iGPU version)
 ## this is my configuration and is working with the following specs:
 - CPU: i5-9600KF
 - GPU: AMD Vega 64 8GB